 Gustan Cho Associates Mortgage & Real Estate Information Center provides the latest and most up-to-date commercial real estate loans available today.

 Commercial real estate loans are underwritten differently than residential loans.
 With commercial real estate loans, the lender is primarily concerned with the property itself or the combination of the property and the credit and financial strength of the borrower.
 Non-recourse commercial loans are commercial loans where the mortgage lender primarily concerns the property.
 The borrower has no liability on non-recourse loans if the property goes into default.

-Commercial Real Estate Loans
+Non-Recourse Commercial Real Estate Loans

-Multi-Family Properties Commercial Loan Programs
+Multi-Family Properties Commercial Real Estate Loans

-Mixed-Use Properties Commercial Loan Program
+Mixed-Use Properties Commercial Real Estate Loans

-Mixed-use commercial loan programs are available at competitive terms and rates.
+Mixed-use commercial real estate loans are available at competitive terms and rates.
 These mixed-use commercial buildings combine residential units with commercial spaces such as retail stores and offices.
-Examples of Mixed-Use Properties includes a commercial property where there is a store front on the first floor and an apartment on the second floor or offices on the ground floor and apartments on the second floor.
+There are buildings where the first floor is retail and the second floor is apartments.

 Retail Spaces And Strip Shopping Malls Commercial Loans